Azakidev/Dawlf-index/README.md

 | Alternatives for already existing traits | Highly encouraged  |
 | Historic events on Laraybis              | Will not be added  |
 | Not listed?                              | Feel free to ask   |

+Discussion can be done in my [discord server](https://discord.gg/NTWeKgNUAw).
 ### What is a trait and what is a breed?
 Traits are features a specific dawlf may have regardless of their species, such as horns, pouches, and other such things you may see in nature or sci-fi creatures.